loafey/master-thesis/Thesis/2.0. Background/Lambda Calculus.typ

 === Polymorphic Lambda Calculus

-System F is a typed lambda calculus that introduces universal quantification over types @girard1972systemf.
-It was independently discovered by logician Girard in 1972 (System F) and in 1974 by computer scientist Reynolds (Polymorphic lambda calculus).
+The polymorphic lambda calculus is a typed lambda calculus that introduces universal quantification over types @girard1972systemf.
+It was independently discovered by logician Girard in 1972 as System F and in 1974 by computer scientist Reynolds as Polymorphic lambda calculus.

 We extend the simply typed lambda calculus grammar with type variables ($alpha$) and universal quantification ($forall$).
 The grammar of terms is also extended with type abstraction ($Lambda alpha. e$) and type application ($e[A]$).